hubrick/vertx-kafka-service/README.md

 The ordering is in so far preserved as the messages are relayed to the Vert.x EventBus in the order of arrival.
 If certain actions take longer than others the order will get violated, because the consumer does not wait for the ACKs before relaying the next message.
 To ensure strict ordering enable `strictOrdering`.

 When certain limits are reached a commit cycle will happen.
 A commit cycle waits for all outstanding acknowledgements in order to commit the current Kafka offset.
+You have to be able to fulfill the commit cycle in less than what is configured as `max.poll.interval.ms` (5 minutes is the default), otherwise you have to reduce the number of records that are handled at a given time (`maxPollRecords`)

 Commit cycles will happen on any of the following conditions: